Building SIP Raised Beds:

 There's some flexibility here.
 But here's what I do NOT recommend for a wicking base.
 Do not use gravel or sand.
 Gravel does not wick well.
 Sand is a little better at wicking, but not as good as vermiculite, peat moss or coir.
 Both sand and gravel are MUCH heavier.
 It's not worth it.
 Do not use wood or bark products as these will not wick well and they may cause air gaps as you try to stuff around the pipes.
 Also, although peat moss is good at wicking, it does have a limitation.
 If peat moss becomes bone dry it becomes hydrophobic and actually REPELS water.
 So I never use pure peat moss in the bottom section since it could create a failure point if it ever happens to dry out.

-DO YOU NEED A PLASTIC COVER OR MULCH?
-No. This wicking garden system does not require a cover.
+DO YOU NEED A PLASTIC COVER?
+Wicking garden systems do not require a cover.
 Including one is purely optional.
 Plastic covers block the exchange of gases between soil and atmosphere.
 They prevent you from harnessing natural rain water.
 They also make it hard for you to apply liquid root drench fertilizers.
 But there may be reasons why you want to use a cover.
 Perhaps, you are suffering from severe drought and there's no rain to harvest anyway.
 If you decide to try a plastic mulch / cover, then more power to you.